Rene Ranger

 He made his debut for New Zealand on 26 June 2010 after a superb season with the Blues.

-He is known for his aggressive style of play and strong running.
+He was known for his aggressive style of play and strong running.

 Career

 Provincial

 Ranger made his debut for the Northland Taniwha on 22 July 2006 against North Harbour.
 He went on to play a further nine games for the team that season and continued to play for the union.
 Ranger grew up playing for Wellsford, and is currently the club's first and only All Black.

 Super Rugby

 In 2007 Ranger was selected as a member of the Blues Wider Training Group.
 Following his form for the Taniwha he was signed by the Blues for 2009.
 Ranger made his Super 14 debut in the Blues 13 February victory over the Western Force in Perth.
 Ranger was suspended for one match following a late and high tackle in the Blues 2009 loss to the Bulls in Pretoria.

 Ranger returned to the side in 2016 and was named on the bench for the season opener against the Highlanders.